 Electrical plans will be included that show light fixtures, outlets, smoke and carbon monoxide detectors, switches and all code required fixtures.
 This Electrical plan will be a guid for you.
 Many people use it as a starting point and customize the layout to suit their lifestyle and particular requirements.
 Having built homes for years, and designed thousands of homes we are careful to give you what you need without adding unnecessary additional expense or complication.

 Our plan cross sections show much more detail then most.
 That being said sometimes additional construction and/or architectural details are necessary.
 Some plans need very few such details and some need pages of them.
 We use our best judgment from our dozens of years in the business as designers and builders to give you an optimum amount of detail for each particular house plan.

 Your Working Drawings Won’t Have:

-It is not necessary to include narrow details about how to case each opening or finish each wall.
+It is not necessary to include narrow and minute details about how to case each opening or finish each wall.
 A lot of these types of details will vary between individual builders and homeowners and are not included in the set of working drawings.
 While it is vital for the drawings to provide specific details, it is important to keep in mind whether or not these details are integral to the design and structural integrity of the home.